thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 Once the server was spun up the obvious next step was to connect to it and start configuring from the inside.
 To do this I needed SSH access.
-This was straightforward, I just added my local machine's public key via the Hetzner and then connected with:
+This was straightforward, I just added my local machine's public key via the Hetzner console and then connected with:

 ```sh
 ssh root@<server_ip4_address>